Dilkhush1729/git-practice/git-command.md

  8. git push --set-upstream origin branch-name => push a new local branch to a remote repository and set the upstream tracking for that branch.

+ 9. git merge branch-2 => first checkout to that branch-1 you want changes then run ( git merge branch-2 )

   -->